badgineer/MP2-ESC/README.md

 We tried to find cheap but decent parts for this controller.
 Cheap almost always implies a compromise in some other areas, so you might not like our pick :)
 It should be fairly easy to switch to other parts on your own: we used mostly standard and popular footprints and packages If you know better parts or have better solutions, please let us know on our ES thread.
 We like learning new things.
 ....except if you’re going to suggest 3077 or 4110 mosfets.
 Those things are dinosaurs.
-They were the biggest baddest thing around during their time, but nowadays belong to a museum.
-Or a t-shirt.
+They were the biggest baddest thing around during their time, but nowadays belong in a museum.
+Or on a t-shirt.
 Please stop recommending them.

 * **Where can I buy parts?**
 Lcsc.com, mouser.com.
 Aliexpress if needed.